caaeesar/Cooking-Adventure/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Configure your MySQL database by updating the application.yml configuration file.
-3. Configure environment variables by updating application.yml.
+2. Configure environment variables by updating application.yml.
-4. Build and run the project using Gradle.
+3. Build and run the project using Gradle.
-5. Access the web application by visiting http://localhost:8080/ in your web browser.
+4. Access the web application by visiting http://localhost:8080/ in your web browser.

 ## Features